InfiniteLoopAlchemist/CritMatic/README.md

 - Some spells like Killing Spree / Star fall show really low dps.

 ## Change Log:

+### [v0.2.0-release] - 9/05/2023

+#### Added

+- New Slash Commands to open the options menu /cm and /critmatic
+- You can Change the Crit and Normal hit / heal sounds.
+  More options coming soon

 ### [v0.1.6-release] - 9/01/2023

 #### Updated